 With competitive internships and graduate jobs offering little income, it’s not surprising that many people choose to move countries to teach English after University.
 Living in China is a way to travel and have fun while making money and learning to understand a different culture.
 Here are a few reasons why you should make the step to move abroad after graduating.

 As an EF teacher, you can get paid to travel!
 Your schedule means that travelling on your days off is easy, as opposed to many graduates who work 40-50 hour weeks and have little time to do this.
-China has many surrounding countries that are quick, cheap and easy to get to, as well as some incredible sights just a few hours away by train to discover at the weekends.
+China has many surrounding countries that are quick, cheap and easy to get to, as well as some incredible sights just a few hours away by train to discover on the weekends.
 It’s easy to see why people choose to move here!

 Living and working in a different culture will change your perspective in a good way and can teach you some valuable life skills (which are recognised by future employers).
 Cross-culture communication, money management, independence and learning a new language are all skills that living in a new country will teach you.